Last modified 11 Jan 2010

-[Figure] A snap shot of the simulated forest stand (30m*30m of tempelate mixed-forest).
+[Figure] A snap shot of the simulated forest stand (30m*30m of tempelate mixed-forest) of the SEIB-DGVM.
 Because spatial hetero-structure plays a central role in vegetation dynamics, this model explicitly treat forest 3D structure using individual-basis modeling approach.
 Individual tree is composed of crown, stem, and root.
 Shape of crown and stem are approximated by cylinder.
-Simulation will be conducted on the T42 global grid (128*64), each of which contains 10 replication forests stands.
-Thus, assuming 1/3 of the earth surface is terrene, about 27000 independent forest stands will be independently simulated.
-To date, this would be the most complex ecosystem model that have ever made.
-It should be noted that the vast computation power of the Earth Simulator[link to other site]capacitates this project.
-This DGVM will be incorporated into the integrated-earth-system-model of Kyousei2 project.

 In English